 west of the island, and relatively newcomer Comiso takes care of the south; these two airports have more of a focus on

 flights to Sicily from the continent.
-Palermo airport is situated around 30 kilometres to the west of the
+Palermo airport is situated around 30 kilometres (about 19 miles) to the west of the

-capital whilst Catania airport is 4-5 kilometres south of this east coast city.
+capital whilst Catania airport is 4-5 kilometres (about 3 miles) south of this east coast city.
 Trapani airport can be found

-nestled midway between Trapani and Marsala – around 16 kilometres from each.
-Comiso is 14-15 kilometres from
+nestled midway between Trapani and Marsala – around 16 kilometres (about 10 miles) from each.
+Comiso is 14-15 kilometres (about 9 miles) from

 baroque town of Ragusa.
 Key airlines to Sicily include: Easyjet, Ryanair and Norwegian.
 Book flights early